-INNOVATION - ENT REPRENEURSHIP SOA Long Term Objectives (2023) Outcome (by year 5) Description of Activity Milestones/Actions (in year) Medium to Longer Term Success Measure Key Partners Entrepreneurship Argyll and Bute Increase the level of entrepreneurship 1.
-Work with Argyll College UHI and HIE to take forward the Increase in enterprise and Argyll and Bute is at the heart of is recognised as throughout Argyll and Bute. concept of a Coastal Communities Centre for Creativity entrepreneurship activity Council, Argyll all we do. a key location and Enterprise and relevant qualifications in by end of 2018 (evidence College UHI and (Outcome 1) for enterprise Entrepreneurship for businesses by the end of 2016. based with 2016).
-HIE. and entrepreneurial 2.
-Business Gateway to assist in facilitating a survey to micro activity. businesses on what the demands and gaps are with regard to entrepreneurship and enterprise skills development by the end of 2016.
-INNOVATION - DO ING THINGS DIFFER ENTLY SOA Long Term Outcome Description of Activity Milestones/Actions (in year) Medium to Longer Term Key Partners Objectives (2023) (by year 5) Success Measure Argyll and Bute Argyll and Bute Building on the Explore Argyll and the 1.
-Scope out how the Council's website and social media Exponential increase in Argyll and Bute has a thriving has a robust Isles suite of leaflets use digital and facilities can be used more innovatively (e.g. promoting a social media reach and Council economy profile through social media more innovatively to series of events in an area) to encourage more people to website visits by end of (Promotions and especially within social media increase awareness of the Argyll and visit and/or relocate to the area (set a baseline of 2018 (measure against Marketing the key sectors of and a robust Bute area as a place to live, work and activity).
-2016 baseline).
-Officer) and tourism, tourism sector. visit. tourism maritime, food 2.
-Work with businesses to assess the scope for joint Joint ticket deals to businesses and drink. ticketing to attractions across Argyll and Bute. increase visit to attractions through AITC.
-(Outcome 1) by 10% by end of 2020 (measure against 2016 Argyll and Bute baseline). embraces digital opportunities.
-3. Identify key business figures and/or celebrities to Increase traction in media (Outcome 1) champion Argyll and Bute. (evidence base required) through coverage of celebrity champions by the end of 2020.
+INNOVATION - ENT Description of Anti-it Kau Dauta SOA Long Term Objectives (2023) Outcome (by year 5) Description of Activity Milestones/Actions (in year) Medium to Longer Term Success Measure Key Partners Entrepreneurship is at the heart of all we do.
+(Outcome 1) Argyll and Bute is recognised as a key location for enterprise Increase the level of entrepreneurship throughout Argyll and Bute.
+1. Work with Argyll College UHI and HIE to take forward the concept of a Coastal Communities Centre for Creativity and Enterprise and relevant qualifications in Entrepreneurship for businesses by the end of 2016.
+Increase in enterprise and entrepreneurship activity by end of 2018 (evidence based with 2016).
+Argyll and Bute Council, Argyll College UHI and HIE. and entrepreneurial activity.
+2. Business Gateway to assist in facilitating a survey to micro businesses on what the demands and gaps are with regard to entrepreneurship and enterprise skills development by the end of 2016.
+INNOVATION - DO ING THINGS DIFFER 1 1 SOA Long Term Objectives (2023) Outcome (by year 5) Description of Activity Milestones/Actions (in year) Medium to Longer Term Success Measure Key Partners Argyll and Bute has a thriving economy especially within the key sectors of tourism, Argyll and Bute has a robust profile through social media and a robust tourism sector.
+Building on the Explore Argyll and the Isles suite of leaflets use digital and social media more innovatively to increase awareness of the Argyll and Bute area as a place to live, work and visit.
+1. Scope out how the Council's website and social media facilities can be used more innovatively (e.g. promoting a series of events in an area) to encourage more people to visit and/or relocate to the area (set a baseline of activity).
+Exponential increase in social media reach and website visits by end of 2018 (measure against 2016 baseline).
+Argyll and Bute Council (Promotions and Marketing Officer) and tourism maritime, food and drink.
+(Outcome 1) Argyll and Bute embraces digital 2.
+Work with businesses to assess the scope for joint ticketing to attractions across Argyll and Bute.
+Joint ticket deals to increase visit to attractions by 10% by end of 2020 (measure against 2016 baseline). businesses through AITC. opportunities.
+(Outcome 1) 3.
+Identify key business figures and/or celebrities to champion Argyll and Bute.
+Increase traction in media (evidence base required) through coverage of celebrity champions by the end of 2020.